suzydeurinck/cv/README.md

 providing demonstrations on national and international shows.
 Frequently sought out for interviews and podcasts.

-  -Expertise in using low-key stress handling techniques to help horses that display extreme fear or aggression, achieving lasting results for both human and horse.
+- Expertise in using low-key stress handling techniques to help horses that display extreme fear or aggression, achieving lasting results for both human and horse.

 - Designed and taught three engaging online courses to 400+ students, covering horse emotions, cognition, and positive reinforcement training.
 Earned an exceptional average rating of 8.7/10 for the final course.

 - Mentored and trained more than 100 horse enthusiasts annually through online coaching sessions, resulting in improved horse-handling skills and techniques.

 </div>